rmcgibbo/execgraph/README.md

 1. `nix develop` should get you a shell with all the dependencies installed.
 2. `cargo build && py.test` to run the python tests.
 3. `cargo test --no-default-feature` to run the rust tests.

+## Remote protocol
+In its default mode of operation, execgraph executes tasks on your local CPUs.
+However, it also includes a feature that enables you to execute them remotely across a cluster.
+Here's how it works:
+ * The execgraph object can run a little bundled http server on a random port that is capable of giving out jobs and collecting their results.
+ * We bundle a binary called `execgraph-remote`.
+It is invoked with the URL of an execgraph server, pulls jobs from the server, executes them, and sends back the exit status (it does not send back stdout/stderr, but maybe it should).
+ * If you want to use this feature, you supply execgraph with the path to an executable called `remote_provisioner`.
+During the `execute()` call, we'll run this script, passing it the the url of the embedded server and it should arrange for `execgraph-remote` to be run on your cluster using whatever cluster management system you run.
+This requires a little setup, but it's required since we don't know what kind of cluster system you run and there are so many possible varieties.
+ * There's a http endpoint called /status on the server, which will reply with some information about the current number of ready, inflight, success, and failed tasks.
+You can hit this endpoint from your provisioner script to decide how many workers to spawn according to whatever policies you prefer.